 An intriguing, eco-archaeological experience, Xcaret Adventure Park off the eastern coast of Mexico checks all the boxes for families: educational, adventurous, and fun.
 The vast, 200-acre space has been carefully developed around the natural rainforest and the topography of the region.

 Swim through underground rivers and into hidden lagoons.
 Learn about the indigenous wildlife, from jaguars to spider monkeys, flamingos, and manatees.
 Discover colorful Mexican culture or hike through the rainforest—or even underneath it, through a series of caves to a hidden Mayan village.
-You’ll find an aquarium, an aviary, stables, and even a day spa and a sandy beach.
+You’ll find an aquarium, an aviary, stables, and even a day spa at one of the top beaches in Cozumel.
 The only challenge is to fit it all into a day.

 Explore a 16th-Century Fort in San Juan, Puerto Rico